2021 Texas A&M Aggies football team

 The 2021 Texas A&M Aggies football team represented Texas A&M University in the 2021 NCAA Division I FBS football season.
 The Aggies played their home games at Kyle Field in College Station, Texas, and competed in the Western Division of the Southeastern Conference (SEC).
 They were led by fourth-year head coach Jimbo Fisher.

 After finishing the regular season with an 8–4 record, the team accepted a bid to the Gator Bowl.
-On December 22, the Aggies withdrew from the bowl, after a Covid outbreak left the team without enough players.
+On December 22, the Aggies withdrew from the bowl, after a COVID-19 outbreak left the team without enough players.

-Previous season

-The 2020 team finished 9–1, with the lone loss coming against Alabama.
-The season concluded with a 41–27 victory over no. 13 North Carolina in the Orange Bowl.
-The team finished ranked no. 4 in both the AP Poll and the Coaches Poll.

 Offseason

-2021 NFL Draft
+2021 NFL draft

 The following Aggies were selected in the 2021 NFL Draft.

-Regular season

 Schedule

 Texas A&M announced its 2021 football schedule on January 27, 2021.
 The 2021 schedule will consist of 7 home, 3 away, and 2 neutral games in the regular season.